Xiamen BRT

 Xiamen's Bus Rapid Transit (BRT) is a bus rapid transit system in Xiamen, Fujian, China.
 It was formally put into operation on August 31, 2008 and is considered China's first elevated BRT network.
 Eventually the system will be rebuilt into an elevated metro network and be integrated with the Xiamen Metro.

 The system uses some dedicated elevated roadways as well as dedicated lanes on bridges which allow buses to reach speeds of 60 km/h.
 Due to its success, the city has won honors as the China's top transportation city for six years running with more than 30% of trips taken by public transport.

-Line
+Lines

 The system currently has 7 operational lines.